maxcloutier13/bitburner-vscode/README.md

 ## What to do next time you want to play
 All the settings should stay so:
 - Start the game.
 Make sure "watcher.js" is running.
 - Start vsCode.
+Run in terminal: "npm run watch"
-Press F5 to start the compiling/debugging.
+- Press F5 to start the compiling/debugging.
-- Create/edit some scripts in /src and it should all still work.
+- Create/edit some Typescritp scripts in /src ...
+Saving a .ts should transpile a .js and upload to game

 ## Notes
 Well that's it.
 Look at my *.ts files for inspiration on how to make yours.
 Only got "Z_test.ts" for now but I'll be building my mid-game routine with this real soon).